pyTooling/Actions/doc/JobTemplate/Release/PublishReleaseNotes.rst

 :Type:            string
 :Required:        yes
 :Default Value:   — — — —
-:Possible Values: tbd
+:Possible Values: Any valid Git tag name.
-:Description:     tbd
+:Description:     Name of the release (tag).
+:Condition:       It must match an existing tag name in the repository.

 .. _JOBTMPL/PublishReleaseNotes/Input/title: